Lukasdotcom/Space-3/README.md

  Space 2 is the game this is based off of and the link to it is [this](https://chrome.google.com/webstore/detail/space-2/dppioefgnilecmpdjigboccmefagjgoh).

 ## Controls
-Use the arrow keys to move and the spacebar to shoot.
+Use the arrow keys to move and the spacebar to shoot and the a key to use the ability.